mjaali/R-Squad/README.md

 | `AbsentHoursPerTenure` | :new:
 | `BusinessUnit` |

+`ProbableGenderByGivenName` is a fetched from an extername names database to cross-check data quality.
 `AbsentHoursPerTenure` was added to better inform the annual absence for an employee regardless of their service years.
 `Longitude` & `Latitude` were added beacuse `StoreLocation` is not standardized, i.e. can be a city name or a neighborhood name.
 It's a good substitute for a branch name.
 We elicited the corresponding values of stores.
 These values are to proxy the location in a standard manner and __*do not represent store coordinates*__.
+This will come in handy for map visualization.

+`StoreType` are classified into 3 types of stores.
+If a customer service manager exsists and more than 40 cashoiers/

+Small stores vs big stores absentieesm (سقط الاثم عن الباقين في الستور الكبير) what number of store optimizes the absentism?
+(HR added units economic theory)

+Cashiers per custmer service manager ratio
+Meat cutter per Meat manager ratio
+Store manger per store emplyee ratio

+Does having a custmer service manager reduce absentieesm?

 ## 2-   Problem Decomposition